airtai/faststream/docs/docs/en/index.md

 integration.

-This following example shows how to use the `@broker.subscriber` and `@broker.publisher` decorators in a FastKafka application:
+This following example shows how to use the `@broker.subscriber` and `@broker.publisher` decorators in a FastStream application:

 - The `@broker.subscriber` decorator is applied to the `on_input_data`
   function, which specifies that this function should be called whenever